bk408/namste-react/README.md

   Most Important Hooks

-  - useState => It gives us Superpowerful variable in React
+  - useState => It gives us Superpower full variable in React
   - useEffect

   # 2 Types of Routing in web apps